United Kingdom, bachelor's admission

 If the birthdate on any of your documents is different from your passport, the difference must be explained with official documentation.

-This documentation must be either issued in English or Swedish or, if issued in another language, officially translated to Swedish or English.
+This documentation must be issued in either English or Swedish or, if issued in another language, officially translated to Swedish or English.

 The easiest way to get your documentation to us is by uploading it here at Universityadmissions.se.